Corgam/LEO-CDN/README.md

 ## Generator.py

 Generates certificates and a .yml file for each satellite.
 Creates a Makefile and then runs docker-compose to start all storage, FReD and HTTP-server nodes automatically.
+Furthermore, creates all necessary files to run the project.

-- Usage `make generate_nodes n=<int>` whereas `n` indicates the number of nodes
+- Usage: `make generate`

 ## Stardust (Ground Stations)

 Satellite Transmitting and Receiving Data Utility Simplification Tool.

-Reads HTTP Requests from requests.txt file and sends them to the best satellite.
-The best satellite is chosen with the help of the coordinator.
+Reads the list of groundstations from `temp/filename.txt` (specified in the Config file) and creates a thread for each of them.
+Groundstation will send n amount of requests ( specified in the Config file) to the best satellite (received from the Coordinator).

 ## satellite_server.py